Srynetix/recursive-quest/README.md

 ## Exports

-- Windows/Linux: They should be stable, without many lags (I recommend to play with this version)
+- Windows/Linux/MacOS: They should be stable, without many lags (I recommend to play with this version)
-- Android: Working, but a little difficult since the joystick is a little small (on my phone at least)
+- Android (Debug build): Working, but a little difficult since the joystick is a little small (on my phone at least).
 - HTML: Very laggy and only works on Firefox (black screen on Chrome)